FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 will render everything else immediately.
 This enforces thinking of your app as a series of _views_ rather than a series of pages.

-Let's look at an example from our finished app to illustrate

-For example, our "main" template looks like this:
+Let's look at an example from our finished app to illustrate.
+We have a "main" template which looks like this:

 ```html
 <template name = "main">